26pratyush/Swap-and-Step-Cipher/README.md

 Welcome Page: A start page with a button to initiate the encryption process.
 Encryption Page: Users input plaintext, which is encrypted upon pressing "Tap to Encrypt."
 The encrypted text is then displayed.
 Decryption Page: Shows the encrypted text with a button to decrypt it back to the original message.

+This project is still a WIP.
+Feel free to modify and do get back with your changes.